 1.You have to love it

 Let’s begin with the basics.
 To become a bodybuilder, you have to love the lifestyle.
-Everyone loves big muscles, but not everyone chooses the lifting path.
-Picking things up and putting them down is not everyone’s dream.
+Everyone loves big muscles, but picking things up and putting them down is not everyone’s dream.
 Some, however, see themselves saved in the gym and continue with the mission.
 They want it more than the rest.

 ”Wanting it” is genetics too.
 It’s part of your character.